-Admission of students outside the normal age group
+Admission of children outside the normal age group

-Parents may seek a place for their son outside of the normal age group for example if the student is exceptionally gifted and talented or has experienced problems such as ill health.
+Parents may seek a place for their child outside of the normal age group for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
 However, this is a Trust decision and strict criteria apply.
-The Trust has the right to refuse if it believes it could compromise the student or school.
+The Trust has the right to refuse if it believes it could compromise the child or school.

-Parents who wish to seek a place for their son outside the normal age group should make an application for a school place for the student's normal age group and should also submit a request for admission out of the normal age group at the same time, following the procedure set out by the relevant local authority.
+Parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside of their normal age group to Reception rather than Year 1.
+This is an unusual request and should not be taken lightly.
+Parents who wish to seek a place for their child outside the normal age group should make an application for a school place for the child's normal age group and should also submit a request for admission out of the normal age group at the same time, following the procedure set out by the relevant local authority.

 Although the process is co-ordinated by the local authority, the decision is made by the Trust.
-The decision will be made based upon which age group the student should be admitted into, taking account of the circumstances of each case and the best interests of the student.
+The decision will be made based upon which age group the child should be admitted into, taking account of the circumstances of each case and the best interests of the child.
 Once that decision has been made the oversubscription criteria will be applied to determine if a place can be offered at the school.